rhinocerose/eurorack-ForgeSeries/firmware-CLK/Readme.md

 Just be careful with phase wraps as shifting an output phase by more than 50% with a duty-cycle bigger than 50% can lead to unexpected triggers.

+### Duty Cycle (pulse width)

+Duty cycle or width is the percentage of the pulse that remains high or low.
+The default value is 50% which means the pulse high cycle has the same lenght as the low cycle.
+The duty cycle can be set from 1 to 99% where 1% will generate a very short pulse and 99% a very long high pulse.

+The alternative waveforms generated by outputs 3 and 4 can also have their shape modified by the duty cycle parameter.
+For example, a 50% duty cycle in the triangle wave output will generate a perfect triangle wave, setting the duty cycle to 1% will generate a sawtooth wave and setting it to 100% will generate an inverted sawtooth wave.

+1. Select the duty cycle parameter for the desired output.
+Click the encoder to enter edit mode.
+2. Use the encoder to select the desired duty cycle value from 1 to 99%.
+3. Click the encoder to exit edit mode.

 ### Output Level and Offset

 Outputs 3 and 4 can output CV values so they support setting the output level and offset which ranges from 0 to 100% corresponding to 0 to 5V.